offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} genome` - All of the DNA for some organism.

  * `{bm} sequence` - The ordered elements that make up some biological entity.
-For example, a DNA sequence contains the set of nucleotides and their positions for that DNA strand.
+For example, a ...

+   * DNA sequence contains the set of nucleotides and their positions for that DNA strand.
+   * peptide sequence contains the set of amino acids and their positions for that peptide.

  * `{bm} sequencing/(sequencing|sequenced)/i` - The process of determining which nucleotides are assigned to which positions in a strand of DNA or RNA.